Jacob-Stevens-Haas/Jacob-Stevens-Haas.github.io/content/desiderata2.rst

 The n-trick pony
 ---------------------------------------
-I can reproduce your experiment, I can believe the results you present.
+If I can reproduce your experiment, I can believe the results you present.
 If I can run your experiment on different data, different parameters, or a different method, I can believe the conclusions you draw.
 As with reproducibility, **reusability** is a matter of both technical solutions and conventions.
 This hints at the challenges of defining a notebook as an experiment.
 While there are tools that can parametrize notebook runs (e.g. papermill), they don't do well with passing arbitrary objects as parameters.
-On the other hand, the problem of a defined but parametrized procedure is obviously functions.
+On the other hand, the problem of a parametrized procedure is obviously solved by importable functions.
+This does mean that the experiment can't run itself - it is a library item, and some sort of experiment-running application is needed.
+In an ideal world, the experiment would not depend upon the experiment runner (again, the distinction for later).

 Writing reusable experiments largely comes down to choosing to expose the parameters of interest and methods of comparison/metrics.